shie-ld/fideo/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Grab a python3 distribution and run the source code with the help of jupyter notebook.
-Both of these get set up if you install anaconda distribution on your system - recommended way to run the project.
+Both of these get set up if you install anaconda distribution on your system.

+Or you can just have python3 installed on your machine and run `main.py` with proper options and arguments right from your terminal.

 ### Prerequisites